-Potentially Significant Impact Less Than Significant with Mitigation Incorporated ı Less Than Significant Impact No Impact Other public facilities? \boxtimes a) Would the Project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact Lance and the second se

+Mitigation Measures: None

+Other public facilities? $\boxtimes$

-No increase in demand for government services and other public facilities is expected beyond those discussed in this section.
-No impacts to other public facilities are expected.
+Discussion: No increase in demand for government s discussed in this section.
+No impacts to oth • • beyond those

+Mitigation Measures: None

 XV.
-RECREATION
+RECREATION a) Would the Project increase the use of existing neighborhood and region parks or other recreational facilities that substantial physical deterioration of the facility would occur or be accelerated? nal such $\boxtimes$

 As previously discussed the Project proposes to construct a medical marijuana facility specifically geared for indoor cultivation.
-Properties immediately to the north, east, south and west of the project are in a vacant state with similar conditions to those found on-site.
-No residential land uses are proposed and the 13 employees generated by the Project would not cause a substantial increase to the current 7 existing neighborhood community, regional or pocket parks.
+Properties immediately to the north, east, south, and west of the project are in a vacant state with similar conditions to those found on-site.
+No residential land uses are proposed and the 20 employees generated by the Project would not cause a substantial increase to the current 7 existing neighborhood community, regional or pocket parks.
 Therefore, no impacts are expected relative to use or deterioration of existing parks.

+Mitigation Measures: None

 b) Does the Project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?

+Discussion:

 The construction of the proposed cultivation facility within a light industrial zoned area will not involve a recreational facility.
 No construction or expansion of other recreational facilities is required for Project implementation and no impacts are anticipated.

+$\boxtimes$

+Mitigation Measures: None